Socorro High School (Socorro, Texas): Athletics

-The school has a continuing rivalry with Montwood in football, where both teams play for "The Helmet", which has a side representing each school.
+The school has a continuing rivalry with Montwood High School in football, where both teams play for "The Helmet", which has a side representing each school.
 This rivalry has produced some exciting games, usually occurring near the end of the sport's season.

 The Socorro football team made the playoffs in 1990, 1991, 1995, 1996, 1997, 1998 and 2002.
 They won district championships in 1995, 1996, 1997, and 1998.
-The current head football coach and athletic coordinator is Anthony Hinsley.
+The current head football coach and Socorro High School Athletic Coordinator is Edward Cano.
 Past head coaches of Socorro include Ricky Barraza, Glen Myers, Craig Ritchie, Jim Carson and John Parchman.

-The Socorro baseball team won the 5A State Championship in 2009.
+In 2009, the Socorro Baseball team led by head coach Chris Forbes won the 5A state championship against the Lufkin Panthers winning 12-7.
+They are one of only two baseball teams that have won a high school championship in the El Paso Area, with the Bowie High School Bears winning in 1949.

 Socorro High School opened a new weight room on July 27, 2014.